cambridge-cares/TheWorldAvatar/Agents/MackayDataAgent/README.md

-# API agent
+# Mackay Data Agent
+The ` Mackay Data Agent`

-This `API Agent` can be used to manage the automatic instantiation and updating of TimeSeries data from external APIs into the knowledge graph (KG) using the [OntoTimeSeries] (TS) ontology.
+of TimeSeries data from external APIs into the knowledge graph (KG) using the [OntoTimeSeries] (TS) ontology.
 Reading and writing TimeSeries from/into the KG relies on the [TimeSeriesClient].

 The agent is integrated with the [Derived Information Framework]'s (DIF) to ensure proper data provenance.
 API information and API-Data-to-TimeSeries mappings are defined as a meta-data instance in KG.
 TS data is then considered as the derived quantity of the meta-data.
 The required meta-data triples to derive an API-downloaded TS instance are described in the [required derivation markup](#13-required-derivation-markup) section below.